 Myeloma is group of cancers with overlapping features — identifying its different forms is challenging — and since every patient’s disease looks different, getting an accurate diagnosis is important.

-For these reasons treatment at City of Hope begins with leading-edge diagnostics, performed by world-renowned hematopathologists who are well versed about the entire spectrum of this disease.
-This powerful combination of experience, next generation technology and talent is why City of Hope is known for improving survival among myeloma patients, especially those in the advanced stages or were previously misdiagnosed for this disease.
+For these reasons, treatment at City of Hope begins with leading-edge diagnostics, performed by world-renowned hematopathologists who are well versed in knowledge about the entire spectrum of this disease.
+This combination of experience, next-generation technology and talent is why City of Hope is known for improved survival rates in myeloma patients, especially those in the advanced stages or were previously misdiagnosed for this disease.

 If you're part of a high-risk group, consider getting screened for myeloma.
 Regular screening is one of the best ways to detect myeloma, making treatment easier and more effective.